tabiya-tech/taxonomy-model-application/frontend/ui-guidelines.md

 <Box bgcolor={"tabiyaGreen.main"}/>
 ```

+> **Note:**
+The contrast text has been calculated for each main color variant with the WCAG 2 AA minimum contrast ratio thresholds in mind (4.5:1).
+In many cases the contrast text will work for the light and dark variant of that color.
+However, as this is not guaranteed, when displaying text over lighter ir darker variants of a color, it is recommended to check for and use` getContrastText()` function to ensure the correct contrast text is used.

 ## Layout and Spacing
 - Higher-Order Components (HOCs) manage padding, spacing, and layout for their child components
 - Control of the layout flows in one direction, from parent to child.
 Sibling components should not care about the layout of neighboring components.